 After it was revealed state Treasurer Lynn Jenkins didn't bother to attended any of the meetings of the Kansas Public Employees Retirement System Board during the last quarter- a quarter that saw the fund loose $1 billion- she reassured the taxpayers that she might not have been physically present, but she was in constant contact with the board members & staff.
 Her actual quotes were:

 "We exchanged e-mails on a weekly basis," she said.
 "We're engaged.
-We're on the job."
+We're on the job."and

 He said he hadn't received any e-mails or phone calls from Jenkins recently and said he wasn't aware of others receiving contact either.